Lan Yu — An Extraordinary General of Ming Dynasty And A Victim of Politics

 Departing of the Crown Prince and the Dilemma of Lan Yu

-But unfortunately, crown prince Zhu Biao passed away because of sickness when he was only 36 years old.
+Unfortunately, however, the crown prince Zhu Biao passed away because of sickness when he was only 36 years old.

-Because Zhu Biao’s first son died very young; Zhu Yunwen, his second-oldest son, was given birth by another concubine, not Lan Yu’s niece.
+Zhu Biao’s first son died very young; Zhu Yunwen, his second-oldest son, was given birth by another concubine, not Lan Yu’s niece.

 That means Lan Yu was never close to this young heir Zhu Yunwen.

-A Controversial Rebellion Buried Him with His Best Friend
+A Controversial Rebellion that Buried Lan Yu

-Unfortunately, the next year after Zhu Biao’s departure, someone reported that Lan Yu was planning to rebel.
+However, the next year after Zhu Biao’s departure, someone reported that Lan Yu was planning to rebel.

-Soon Lan Yu was put into prison, and then sentenced to death; large numbers of people who had connections with Lan Yu were involved and executed as well.
+Soon, Lan Yu was put into prison, and then sentenced to death.
+Large numbers of people who had connections with Lan Yu were involved and executed as well.

 Some believed that Lan Yu did plan to rebel after Zhu Biao’s death, since he was unsatisfied with some of Emperor Zhu Yuanzhang’s policies, and his title was not as noble as he had expected.

-The truth of whether General Lan Yu had planned to rebel was still unclear since every side of the story was possible.
+The truth about whether General Lan Yu had planned to rebel was still unclear, since every side of the story was possible.